aramis-lab/clinicadl/docs/TSVTools.md

     └── pMCI.tsv
 </pre>

-Each tsv file comprises the `participant_id` and `session_id` values of all the sessions that correspond to the label.
+Each TSV file comprises the `participant_id` and `session_id` values of all the sessions that correspond to the label.
 The values of the column `diagnosis` are equal to the label name.
 The age and sex are also included in the TSV files.
 The names of these columns depend on the columns of `merged_tsv`.